ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-5.md

 source code documentation tool for the C programming language.
 In this post we will write the code to parse C source associated with some of our @tagged C constructs.
-This will (hopefully) be the last parsing code we write for the initial release of `cdoc`.
+This will (hopefully) be the last parsing code we write for the `cdoc` 0.1 release.

 ## What Are We Trying to Do?